efalken/SportEth/README.md

 Oracles should use Python as opposed to the frontend or Remix, as some amount of automation is necessary to avoid unintentional errors.
 The python files presented can be extended and customized.
 Users need to have the various python packages installed, which you can do using pip install.

 reading contract state data
-- getBettingData.py: Pulls betting contract state data.
+- `getBettingData.py`: Pulls betting contract state data.
-- getOracleData.py: pull data from the oracle contract
+- `getOracleData.py`: pull data from the oracle contract
-- getTokenData.py: pulls token and AVAX accounting data from contract
+- `getTokenData.py`: pulls token and AVAX accounting data from contract

 transactions
-- helperOracle.py:  oracle must add their private key, which is needed for non-getter functions, as they require gas.
-I provide one, but it's an empty account, but it shows where to put it (open and see).
-It also has the oracle address
+- `helperOracle.py`:  oracle must add their private key, which is needed for non-getter functions, as they require gas.
+I provide a private only to show where to put it and what format it takes (do not use this private key!).
-- processVote.py: evaluates vote and sends data to betting contract if majority true
+- `processVote.py`: evaluates vote and sends data to betting contract if majority true
-- voteNo.py: sends no vote from oracle
+- `voteNo.py`: sends no vote from oracle
-- voteYes.py: sends yes vote from oracle
+- `voteYes.py`: sends yes vote from oracle
-- settleRefresh.py: Sends the outcomes of the prior week and the upcoming schedule for the next weekend.
+- `settleRefresh.py`: Sends the outcomes of the prior week and the upcoming schedule for the next weekend.
-- oddsPost.py: Sends weekly odds, formatted in the probability difference between the two teams multiplied by 1000
+- `oddsPost.py`: Sends weekly odds, formatted in the probability difference between the two teams multiplied by 1000

 ### Smart